What is Law?

 Students may also write the Law School Aptitude Test (LSAT) which qualifies them for a different set of Law Schools the most prestigious among them being Jindal Global Law School.

-Local AP students will write LAWCET (Law Common Entrance Test) which qualifies students to apply to all the AP Law Colleges including the Osmania University College of Law.
+Local TS students will write TSLAWCET (Law Common Entrance Test) which qualifies students to apply to all the Telanagana State Law Colleges including the Osmania University College of Law.

 Students can also write AILET – All India Law Entrance Test – which is the entrance exam of Delhi National Law University.
 Though a National Law University, Delhi National Law University does not come under CLAT but has its own exam.

-In addition to these exams, students can write those of good private colleges and Universities such as Symbiosis (SET), Christ University (CUET), Kalinga (KIITEE), UILS Chandigarh (PUCET), AIL Mohali etc.
+In addition to these exams, students can write those of good private colleges and Universities such as Symbiosis (SET), Christ University (CUET), UILS Chandigarh (PUCET), AIL Mohali etc.

 Job prospects & Career Options